codewitch-honey-crisis/clasp/clasptree/README.md

 Usage:
 ```
-clasptree
+clasptree v0.2.0.0

+Generates dynamic ClASP content and static content from a directory tree

 Usage:

 clasptree <input> [ <output> ] [ /block <block> ] [ /expr <expr> ] [ /state <state> ] [ /prefix <prefix> ]
-    [ /prologue <prologue> ] [ /epilogue <epilogue> ]
+    [ /prologue <prologue> ] [ /epilogue <epilogue> ] [ /nohandlers ] [ /index <index> ]

 <input>         The root directory of the site.
 Defaults to the current directory
 <output>        The output file to generate.
 Defaults to <stdout>
 <block>         The function call to send a literal block to the client.
 Defaults to response_block
 <expr>          The function call to send an expression to the client.
 Defaults to response_expr
 <state>         The variable name that holds the user state to pass to the response functions.
 Defaults to response_state
 <prefix>        The method prefix to use, if specified.
 <prologue>      The file to insert into each method before any code
 <epilogue>      The file to insert into each method after any code
+/nohandlers     Do not generate the handlers array
+<index>         Generate / default handlers for files matching this wildcard.
+Defaults to "index.*"

 clasptree /?

 /?
 Displays this screen
 ```
 Consider the following
 ```